TROY - Homeschooled students throughout the region will have a chance to taste college life on Friday, March 31 at Troy University.

-Homeschool Day is designed for homeschoolers grades 9 - 12, and will offer a chance for them to connect with each other, tour the Troy Campus, and learn about what the University has to offer including its ACCELERATE Dual Enrollment Program, said Amber Carnathan, the ACCELERATE Program's coordinator.
+Homeschool Day is designed for homeschoolers grades 9 -12, and will offer a chance for them to connect with each other, tour the Troy Campus, meet with academic departments, and learn about what the University has to offer including its ACCELERATE Dual Enrollment Program, said Amber Carnathan, the ACCELERATE Program's coordinator.

 "There will be breakout sessions in the morning that include meeting admissions counselors, learning about scholarship opportunities, financial aid and housing," she said.
 "They will also meet current TROY students who were homeschooled who want to share their experiences."